abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 ## @Autowired on Setters and Constructors

 So far, the most popular way is to autowire/inject a Bean to a field.
+But it is Relection based and slower than the other two ways.
 We can also do setter and constructor based injections (_recommended_):

 ```java
 class Main{